vmolab/solx/README.md

 ## Usage

-We recommend using `solx` via [foundry](https://github.com/foundry-rs/foundry).
-It behaves the same way as `solc-0.8.29`, so you can download the executable and specify:
+We recommend using **solx** via [Foundry](https://github.com/foundry-rs/foundry).
+It behaves the same way as **solc** v0.8.29, so you can download the executable and specify:

 ```toml
 [profile.solx]
 solc_version = "/path/to/solx"
 ```

-It might work with `hardhat` as well, but it has not been tested yet.
+It might work with **Hardhat** as well, but it has not been tested yet.

-Otherwise, the interface is _mostly_ compatible with `solc`, so you can use it via CLI or standard JSON.
+Otherwise, the interface is mostly compatible with **solc**, so you can use it via CLI or standard JSON.

 ## Demo